International Student Admissions

 INTERNATIONAL GRADUATE SPECIAL STUDENTS (NON-DEGREE)

-International applicants who hold types of visas other than an F-1 visa and who wish to enroll as part-time Graduate Special Students (non-degree) should follow the application directions outlined under Graduate Special Students (non-degree).
-International graduate students attending other institutions on student (F-1) visas during the regular academic year are also welcome to enroll as Graduate Special Students (non-degree) during the summer.
+International applicants who hold types of visas other than an F-1 visa and who wish to enroll as part-time graduate special students (non-degree) should follow the application directions outlined under Non-Degree Special Students.
+International graduate students attending other institutions on student (F-1) visas during the regular academic year are also welcome to enroll as graduate special students (non-degree) during the summer.

 NEED TO KNOW